preservim/vim-pencil/README.markdown

 While programmers will extol the many virtues of Vim in writing code, few will appreciate its powerful text manipulation capabilities for writing documentation and prose.
-But with plenty of word processing tools available, including those which specifically cater to writers, why use a programmer’s editor like Vim for writing?
+But with plenty of word processing tools available, including those that specifically cater to writers, why use a programmer’s editor like Vim for writing?

 There are good reasons NOT to use Vim for writing: